Barcarolle

 Musical form

 A barcarolle (; from French, also barcarole; originally, Italian barcarola or barcaruola, from barca 'boat') is a traditional folk song sung by Venetian gondoliers, or a piece of music composed in that style.
 In classical music, two of the most famous barcarolles are Jacques Offenbach's "Belle nuit, ô nuit d'amour", from his opera The Tales of Hoffmann; and Frédéric Chopin's Barcarolle in F-sharp major for solo piano.
 Description.
-A barcarolle is characterized by a rhythm reminiscent of the gondolier's stroke, almost invariably in 6/8 meter at a moderate tempo. https://en.wikipedia.org/wiki/Barcarolle
+A barcarolle is characterized by a rhythm reminiscent of the gondolier's stroke, almost invariably in 6/8 metre at a moderate tempo. https://en.wikipedia.org/wiki/Barcarolle

 Episodes